-The Master of Science in Health Informatics Administration is accredited by the Commission for Health Informatics and Information Management (CAHIIM).
+The Master of Science in Health Informatics Administration is accredited by the Commission for Health Informatics and Information Management Education (CAHIIM).
 CAHIIM is an independent organization that accredits health informatics and health information management degree programs.

 Health Informatics Job Fair